Are you married yet? It would make your auto insurer happy if you were.

 “The insurance company that has the most classes is the insurance company that sets the classes for the industry,” says Robert Hunter, director of insurance with the Consumers Federation of America and former Texas State Insurance Commissioner.
 “Most companies will follow suit if their competitors do it.”

-Yet insurance groups aren’t able to share the actual research they base this judgement on, though there’s an insistence that the practice is actuarially sound.
+Yet insurance groups don’t share the actual research they base this judgement on.
+But there’s an insistence that the practice is actuarially sound.

 “The statistics bear it out,” says Robert Hartwig, clinical associate professor and director of the Center for Risk and Uncertainty Management at the University of South Carolina and past president of the Insurance Information Institute, a trade group.
 “Individuals who are married tend to expose insurers less to overall claim costs.”